Nebivolol and valsartan

 a diuretic or "water pill";

-This list is not complete.
-Other drugs may interact with nebivolol and valsartan, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+This list is not complete and many other drugs may affect nebivolol and valsartan.
+This includes prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 - Drug class: miscellaneous antihypertensive combinations